Foot rootstock

 DefinitionThis section has been translated automatically.

-Plant belonging to the barberryfamily with typical leaves reminiscent of a duck's foot, hence the name shield-shaped foot leaf or duck's foot.
-The shield-shaped, blue-green shiny, up to 40 cm in diameter leaf has between seven and nine lobes, which in shape resemble a duck's foot.
+A member of the barberryfamily with typical leaves reminiscent of a duck's foot, hence the name shield-shaped foot leaf or duck's foot.
+The shield-shaped, shiny blue-green leaves, up to 40 cm in diameter, have between seven and nine lobes, which are reminiscent of a duck's foot.

-The yellow elongated fruit, up to 5.5 cm in size, is edible and is also called wild lime.
-Except for the fruit, all other parts of the plant are poisonous.
+The yellow, elongated fruit, up to 5.5 cm in size, is edible and is also known as wild lime.
+Apart from the fruit, all other parts of the plant are poisonous.

-In folk medicine the root was used both as a laxative and for the therapy of worm infestation, in high doses also for suicide.
+In folk medicine, the root was used both as a laxative and to treat worm infestations, and in high doses also for suicide.